Production of Justice League (film): Musical score

+When Holkenborg was rehired by Zack Snyder to score his directors cut of the film he mostly disregarded the material Elfman had used for 2017 version.
+Holkenborg's new score overall is much less whimsical and less traditionally orchestral than Elfman's score for the theatrical version.
+It focuses on orchestral elements such as brass, percussion, electronica, piano and electric guitar, similar to the approach he and Zimmer used in their previous DCEU work, in order to further emphasize the "Snyder Cut" having a similar feel to the first two DCEU films.
+Holkenborg also created new themes for established characters such as Batman and Wonder Woman.

 Zack Snyder's Justice League (2021)

 On May 20, 2020, Snyder officially announced that HBO Max would be releasing his cut of Justice League as Zack Snyder's Justice League on their service on March 18, 2021.
 It reportedly cost more than $70 million to complete the special effects, musical score, and editing, as well as filming additional scenes with the cut also being presented in an open matte aspect ratio of 1.33:1.

 Snyder stated this version is not intended to affect the future of the DCEU continuity, but that it takes place in a slightly alternate universe.
-Despite previous reports describing it as a mini-series, Snyder described his cut as being a four-hour movie to be viewed in "one shot."
+Despite previous reports describing it as a mini-series, Snyder described his cut as being a four-hour movie to be viewed in "one shot".

-Affleck, Fisher, Miller, Heard, and Manganiello, along with Harry Lennix and Jared Leto, returned to their respective roles for additional photography, in order to finish the project.
+Affleck, Fisher, Miller, Heard and Manganiello, along with Lennix and Leto, returned to their respective roles for additional photography, in order to finish the project.
 Characters who were intended to debut in Snyder's original version of the film before their scenes were cut also appear in the film, such as Darkseid (portrayed by Ray Porter), DeSaad (portrayed by Peter Guinness), Iris West (portrayed by Kiersey Clemons), and Ryan Choi (portrayed by Zheng Kai), as well as several Green Lanterns.
 Sam Benjamin was part of an estimated 20–30 minutes military subplot that was cut from the 2017 theatrical release.